3. Using Stork

 button is disabled if the name is invalid.
 In this case, a hint is displayed

-informing about issues with the new name.
+to explain the issues with the new name.

 3.5.3.
-IPv4 and IPv6 Subnets per Kea Application¶
+IPv4 and IPv6 Subnets per Kea Application

 One of the primary configuration aspects of any network is the layout of IP addressing.
 This is represented in Kea with IPv4 and IPv6 subnets.
 Each subnet represents addresses used on a physical link.
 Typically, certain parts of each subnet (“pools”) are delegated to the DHCP server to manage.
 Stork is able to display this information.